NVIDIA/data-science-stack/README.md

 ./data-science-stack run-container
 ```

-This creates and runs Jupyter in the container.
+This creates and runs Jupyterlab in the container.
 Users can then connect
 with the Jupyter notebook running at <http://localhost:8888/>
 Control-C to exit.